maroontress/StyleChecker/README.md

 - [SingleTypeParameter](doc/rules/SingleTypeParameter.md) &mdash;
   Use `T` as a type parameter name if the type parameter is single.
 - [ThoughtlessName](doc/rules/ThoughtlessName.md) &mdash;
-  Avoid thoughtless names for the identifer of local variables.
+  Avoid thoughtless names for the identifier of local variables.
 - [Underscore](doc/rules/Underscore.md) &mdash;
   Avoid including an underscore character (`_`) in the identifier of local variables.